 Frozen shoulder causes

-What is known about the “freezing” part is that there is a lack or slow down of turnovers of the extracellular matrix (ECM) of the joint capsule of the shoulder.
+What is known about the “freezing” stage is that there’s a lack or slow down of turnovers of the extracellular matrix (ECM) of the joint capsule.
 The ECM consists of proteins and connective tissues that serve as “scaffolds” of a cell.
-It is also where cues are sent to cells and tissues to proliferate, differentiate, migrate, self-destruct, and a host of other functions.
+It’s also where cues are sent to cells and tissues to proliferate, differentiate, migrate, self-destruct, and a host of other functions.
 The ECM constantly undergoes remodeling, which is regulated by fibroblasts and a broad family of enzymes called metalloproteinases.

 Inflammation of the synovial joint of the shoulder is another common symptom, which can contribute to pain if the shoulder is moved actively or passively.
 The thickening and contracture of the anterior shoulder capsule, particularly in the middle of the glenohumeral ligament and coracohumeral ligament, reduces the volume of the shoulder joint, which reduces shoulder movements and mobility.